-Renowned as the “Rolls-Royce of Motorcycles” for their superb quality and expensive price tags, around 3,048 Brough Superiors were made, and one third of them can be found today.
+Renowned as the “Rolls-Royce of Motorcycles” for their superb quality and expensive price tags, around 3,048 Brough Superiors were made, and one-third of them can be found today.

 Production of Brough Superiors came to a halt in 1940 due to World War II, until a new SS100 was revealed in 2013 over 70 years later.
 The revamped Brough Superior retails for around £50,000.

-The Triumph Bonneville is a standard motorbike that has been manufactured over three generations from 1959-1983, 1985-1988, and 2001- present, with a new design that encompasses the original model from the 1950s.
+The Triumph Bonneville is a standard motorbike manufactured over three generations from 1959-1983, 1985-1988, and 2001- present, with a new design that encompasses the original model from the 1950s.

 David Beckham also famously rode a Triumph Bonneville through the Amazon in a BBC documentary in 2014.

-Although the company experienced a few teething problems in the first few years, Hesketh was overseen by Mick Broom from 1984 - 2010, before it was sold to Paul Sleeman in 2010 - who has resuscitated the brand, with a Hesketh 24 on the horizon.
+Although the company experienced a few teething problems in the first few years, Hesketh was overseen by Mick Broom from 1984 - 2010, before it was sold to Paul Sleeman in 2010 - who has resuscitated the brand with the launch of the Hesketh 24.

-Although the Redditch factory was closed in 1967 and a new factory opened in India, another UK production facility is opening in Leicestershire in August 2016.
+Although the Redditch factory was closed in 1967 and a new factory opened in India, another UK production facility opened in Leicestershire in August 2016.